Abstraction Induces the Brain Alignment of Language and Speech Models: Results

 \Cref{fig:claim1} replicates two results from the literature: first, the $I_d$ peak emerges and $I_d$ generally grows for all layers over training \citep{cheng2025emergence}; second, ECoG and fMRI encoding performance grow over training \citep{alkhamissi-etal-2025-language}.
 Now considering the relationship between the two, across modalities, encoding performance and $I_d$ increase at similar rates over training, seen by similar positions of the checkpoint curves in the plots. fMRI encoding performance and $I_d$ are highly globally correlated with $\rho = 0.96$, and ECoG encoding performance and $I_d$ with $\rho=0.64$ (both $p$-values $<$1e-3).
 Lastly, the location of the $I_d$ peak (red dots, \Cref{fig:claim1}C) changes over training, eventually settling at the same layers for peak encoding performance (red dots, \Cref{fig:claim1}D and E).
 This rules out that the $I_d$ peak trivially reflects the Transformer architecture, e.g., layer index.
 Results suggest that the relationship between feature complexity, linguistic knowledge and brain predictivity emerges from exposure to language training data.

-\mypar{Better predicted voxels and electrodes show a stronger relationship between $I_d$ and encoding performance} \Cref{fig:brainmaps} shows, for subject UTS03, the voxels and electrodes that were predicted above a threshold of $R=0.2$ (top 33\%) by some OPT-1.3b layer (see \Cref{fig:app_flatmaps_opt_1.3b} for flatmaps of voxelwise encoding performance).
+\mypar{Better predicted voxels and electrodes show a stronger relationship between $I_d$ and encoding performance} \Cref{fig:brainmaps} shows the voxels (fMRI Subject UTS03) and electrodes (all ECoG subjects) that were predicted above a threshold of $R=0.2$ (top 33\%) by some OPT-1.3b layer (see \Cref{fig:app_flatmaps_opt_1.3b} for flatmaps of voxelwise encoding performance).
 These ``well-predicted" voxels and electrodes largely fall in fronto-temporal regions shown to process language \citep{Fedorenko_Ivanova_Regev_2024}; in contrast, voxels for which encoding performance was low ($R<0.2$) largely fall outside of conventional language areas, for instance, in low-level visual areas.

 Each voxel and electrode in \Cref{fig:brainmaps}B,D is colored by the correlation between layerwise $I_d$ and encoding performance (dark red is better) for OPT-1.3b; we also show several highly-correlated example trajectories.
 For each model and subject, the encoding performance of well-predicted voxels grows with layerwise $I_d$ ($\rho=0.73$ for OPT-1.3b fMRI Subject UTS03 and $\rho=0.63$ for ECoG, see \Cref{tab:app_well_predicted_subset} for other subjects and models).
 An exception is voxels near the primary auditory cortex (white and blue dots in \Cref{fig:brainmaps}B), which process low-level auditory information; these voxels are predicted above $R=0.2$ by LLMs and much better by speech model layers, but, they do not make use of abstract linguistic features in the high-$I_d$ middle layers.
 Still, in the vast majority of well-predicted voxels, $I_d$ correlates highly positively to encoding performance (much more red than blue in \Cref{fig:brainmaps}B); further, the better-predicted a voxel or electrode is from language or speech models, the higher the correlation between layerwise encoding performance and $I_d$, see \Cref{fig:brainmaps}A, where $\rho=0.58$ for fMRI Subj.~UTS03, ($p<$1e-3), and \Cref{fig:brainmaps}C, where $\rho=0.56$ for ECoG ($p<$1e-3); see \Cref{tab:app_higher_ep_higher_ep_id} for all subjects, modalities, and models.
 In sum, we see that in most voxels and electrodes, higher encoding performance tracks a stronger relationship to \emph{abstraction} in the middle layers.